gablab/mindhive/README.rst

 >>> git fetch upstream
 >>> git merge upstream/master

-To add an environment to the mindhive repository, make a separate environment shell script (called .my_project_environment in the example) in the mindhive repository folder.
+To add an environment to the mindhive repository, make a separate environment shell script in the .env (called .my_project_environment in the example) in the mindhive repository folder.
 Then edit the .projects file to add a function:

 .. code::

    function my_project_env()
    {

-   source .my_project_environment
+   source .env/.my_project_environment

    }

 Commit and push the file up to your repository

 >>> cd /place/of/mindhive/repo
->>> git add .my_project_environment
+>>> git add .env/.my_project_environment
 >>> git add .projects
 >>> git commit -m "added my project's environment"
 >>> git push origin master

-Remember to add a symlink to your newest environment file in your home folder, and test it.

->>> cd
->>> ln -s /place/of/mindhive/repository/.my_project_environment ./
->>> my_prohect_env

-Finally, send a pull request to gablab/mindhive for someone else to review and merge your changes.
+Test and send a pull request to gablab/mindhive for someone else to review and merge your changes.

 GIT Tutorials
 ^^^^^^^^^^^^^